jjvanzon/JJs-Reference-Architecture/Code Style.md

 | By technical aspect  | You may choose to keep your fields together, your properties together, your members together or group them by access modifier (e.g. public or private).
 | By layer             | When you can identify layers of delegation in your class you might first list the members of layer 1, then the members of layer 2, etc.

 The preferred ordering of members might be chronological if applicable and otherwise by functional aspect, but there are no rights and wrongs here.
-Pick the one most appropriate for your code.
+Whatever's  most appropriate for your code.

 ### Naming